 The copier of your product has read your patent application.
 You can send a letter to the copier along with a copy of the application.

-You can only reap provisional royalties after your patent is granted; you'll be granted back-pay for sales during the patent pending phase
+You can only reap provisional royalties after your patent is granted; you'll be granted back-pay for sales during the patent-pending phase

-The claims in your patent, once it is granted, must be almost exactly the same as the claims in the application you originally filed.
+The claims in your patent, once it is granted, must be almost the same as the claims in the application you originally filed.

 Typically, the substantial identical requirement is the most difficult since changes to the claims are often made at the patent prosecution stage.
 This is when your patent attorney would negotiate with the patent examiner about the amount of patent protection allowed in the patent.
-It is generally unusual for a recovery of royalties from the provisional rights section.
+It is generally unusual for the recovery of royalties from the provisional rights section.

 In addition to sending a notice letter to the copier of your product, you may want to ask the copier to stop or you may want to start a licensing discussion.
 However, the copier is not required to respond if they think you will not get the patent or if they believe your patent would not cover their products.
 The copier may even decide to redesign the product after receiving your notice.

 If you do notice someone is copying your product, you may be able to speed up your patent application consideration.
 However, you may receive a benefit due to the long patent process if the copier builds a market and then you can obtain licensing fees once your patent is granted.